-The Queen proceeds down The Mall from Buckingham Palace to Horse Guards Parade, escorted by the Household Cavalry.
+The King proceeds down The Mall from Buckingham Palace to Horse Guards Parade, escorted by the Household Cavalry.

-Her Majesty arrives exactly as the clock strikes 11:00 and she then takes her place on the “saluting base” platform.
+His Majesty arrives exactly as the clock strikes 11:00 and he then takes his place on the “saluting base” platform.

-Here she receives her salute as the Band of the Household Cavalry, a Corps of Drums troupe and members of the Queen’s Guard all play music.
+Here he receives his salute as the Band of the Household Cavalry, a Corps of Drums troupe and members of the King’s Guard all play music.

-After the salute, the Queen inspects all her troops by passing by in her royal carriage.
+After the salute, the King inspects all his troops either on foot, horseback or in a carriage.

 Then the massed bands perform a musical ‘troop’ and the Regimental Colour is escorted up and down the ranks of the Guards.

-Then the Queen rides back to Buckingham Palace at the head of her Guards.
+Then the King rides back to Buckingham Palace at the head of his Guards.